 - 2.1.
-Proposals requiring the Full Review Process include but are not limited to: - 2.1.1.
-New degree programs - 2.1.2.
-New certificate programs (transcripted and non-transcripted) - 2.1.3.
-New courses - 2.1.4.
-New minors - 2.1.5.
-Undergraduate concentrations within an existing degree program - 2.1.6.
-Program deletion (degree, minor, certificate program) - 2.1.7.
-Degree, minor, or certificate name change - 2.1.8.
-Semester Credit Hour (SCH) change for degree, minor, or certificate programs - 2.1.9.
-Change to degree, minor, or certificate program requirements with or without a change in SCH - 2.1.10.
-Non-Editorial Change to existing courses, such as course description, title, prerequisites, level, SCH, contact hours (lecture/lab/other), course number, and prefix - 2.1.11.
-Course deletion/inactivation - 2.2.
-Following submission to the workflow process, the proposal will follow the routing to include the appropriate department(s); college(s); the UCC, Gen Ed, or GC, as appropriate; Provost and Executive Vice President for Academic Affairs; and President, if required.
+Proposals requiring the Full Review Process include but are not limited to: - (a) New degree programs - (b) New certificate programs (transcripted and non-transcripted) - (c) New courses - (d) New minors - (e) Undergraduate concentrations within an existing degree program - (f) Program deletion (degree, minor, certificate program) - (g) Degree, minor, or certificate name change - (h) Semester Credit Hour (SCH) change for degree, minor, or certificate programs - (i) Change to degree, minor, or certificate program requirements with or without a change in SCH - (j) Non-Editorial Change to existing courses, such as course description, title, prerequisites, level, SCH, contact hours (lecture/lab/other), course number, and prefix - (k) Course deletion/inactivation - 2.2.
+Following submission to the workflow process, the proposal will follow the routing to include the appropriate department(s); college(s); the UCC, Gen Ed, or GC, as appropriate; SACSCOC Liaison; Provost and Senior Vice President for Academic Affairs; and President, if required.
 If the proposal involves more than one department and/or college, the proposal will route to each department and/or college. - 2.3.
-At each step of the routing, the proposal may be approved to move to the next step or returned to a prior level for further action. - 3.
-Following institutional approval, the Office of Academic Affairs coordinates submission of required documents to TAMUS; TAMUS Board of Regents; THECB; SACSCOC; and the U.S. Department of Education, as required.
+At each step of the routing, the proposal may be approved to move to the next step or returned to a prior level for further action. - 2.4.
+Following institutional approval, the Office of Academic Affairs coordinates submission of required documents to System; Board of Regents; THECB; and the U.S. Department of Education, as required.
+The Office of Performance Excellence and Strategy, in collaboration with the Office of Academic Affairs, will determine whether proposed curriculum proposals require substantive change notification or approval as required by SACSCOC.
+The Office of Performance Excellence and Strategy (SACSCOC liaison) coordinates the submission of required documents to SACSCOC.

-4. EDITORIAL CHANGE PROCESS
+3. EDITORIAL CHANGE PROCESS

-4.1.
+3.1.
 Editorial Changes are submitted to the Office of Academic Affairs by the requesting academic department or college for review and are implemented without further review or vote by UCC, Gen Ed, or GC, as appropriate.
 If there is a question whether the proposal is for an Editorial Change, the determination will be made by the Office of Academic Affairs.

-5. MINOR CHANGE PROCESS
+4. MINOR CHANGE PROCESS

-5.1.
-Minor Changes are submitted to the Office of Academic Affairs by the requesting academic department or college for review before routing to the Provost and Vice President for institutional approval and submission of documents to TAMUS; TAMUS Board of Regents; THECB; SACSCOC; and the U.S. Department of Education, as required.
+4.1.
+Minor Changes are submitted to the Office of Academic Affairs by the requesting academic department or college for review before routing to the Provost and Senior Vice President for institutional approval and submission of documents to System; Board of Regents; THECB; SACSCOC; and the U.S. Department of Education, as required.
 If there is a question whether the proposal is for a Minor Change, the determination will be made by the Office of Academic Affairs.

-6. RESPONSIBILITIES
+5. RESPONSIBILITIES